Last Updated on 03/03/2022

 When you’re carrying that much stuff in such a big rucksack and you’re going to be away for a long time, you really need some way to organize it.
 Otherwise, you might have to empty the whole thing every time you need something small.
 So one of the best features in this Osprey Kestrel 68 Backpack Review is the abundance of pockets – 9 to be exact.
 The main compartment is roomy, so great for clothes, then you can use the pockets to pack all of your other items so you know exactly where they are.
 I really can’t overstate how useful this is when backpacking!

 As well as the top opening, the main compartment opens from the bottom too, with a divider separating the sections.
-I found this brilliant for shoes as it meant they could stay in the main section without getting my clothes dirty.
+I found this brilliant for my lightweight boots and woodburning camp stove as it meant they could stay in the main section without getting my clothes dirty.
 Then there are the other pockets:

 Stretchy front mesh pocket ideal for documents and maps.